EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * The Initiator decides on the method parameter, see {{method-types}}.
 The Responder either accepts or rejects.

-TODO: Do we want to enable parties negotiating public key method?

 * The Initiator and the Responder decide on the representation of the identifier of their respective credentials, ID_CRED_I and ID_CRED_R.
 The decision is reflected by the label used in the CBOR map, see for example {{asym-overview}}.

-TODO: Do we want to enable parties to communicate that they already have or have not access to key or certificate of the other?

 ## Auxiliary Data